Charles Philipon: Campaign against Louis-Philippe (1830–1832)

 In the fall of 1830 Philipon, as supporter of the Revolution of July, expected much of the new regime.
 The first issues of La Caricature contained no political charges.
 Chief editor and friend of Philipon, Balzac, contributed extensively in this period, signing his articles under various pseudonyms.
 Anti-clericalism, already present in La Silhouette, persistently manifested itself in both texts and illustrations.
 The memory of Napoleon still lived.

-However, the tone changed in late December 1830 to early 1831, when the law of December 4, 1830 that restored stamp duty and censorship of newspapers was criticized by the magazine.
+However, the tone changed in late December 1830 to early 1831, when the law of 4 December 1830 that restored stamp duty and censorship of newspapers was criticised by the magazine.
 The caricatures then maintained their political and satirical character as the new regime became increasingly authoritarian, upending the "age of consensus."
 According to Philipon, caricatures increased the important influence of artists, as had been the case in England for a long time, exposing "the enemies of our liberties."

 Philipon expressed his disaffection for the regime in a cartoon, Foam of July, published by Maison Aubert (26 February 1831).
-Better known as The soap bubbles, it shows Louis-Philippe carelessly blowing bubbles that show the unfulfilled promises of freedom of the press, popular elections, mayors elected by the people, no more sinecures etc.
+Better known as The soap bubbles, it shows Louis Philippe I carelessly blowing bubbles that show the unfulfilled promises of freedom of the press, popular elections, mayors elected by the people, no more sinecures etc.

 Prosecuted for insulting the king, Philipon would be acquitted eventually.
-He reoffended a few months later with another lithograph, known as The Cosmetic repair (La Caricature, June 30, 1831), in which the king is represented as a mason, symbolically erasing the traces of the July Revolution.
+He reoffended a few months later with another lithograph, known as The Cosmetic repair (La Caricature, 30 June 1831), in which the king is represented as a mason, symbolically erasing the traces of the July Revolution.
 He was again tried by the Assize Court.